splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

    * - :code:`spanDiskCacheMaxSize`
      - Threshold, in megabytes, from which spans start to be dropped from the disk cache.
 The oldest spans are dropped first.
 Only applicable when disk caching is enabled.
 The default value is ``25`` megabytes.
    * - :code:`slowRenderingDetectionEnabled`
-     -Enable the slow rendering detection feature.
+     - Enable the slow rendering detection feature.
 The default value is ``false``.
 See :ref:`ios-slow-rendering-data`.
    * - :code:`slowFrameDetectionThresholdMs`
      - Optional setting that tags as slow all frames that took more than the specified time, in milliseconds.
 The default value is ``16.7`` milliseconds.
    * - :code:`frozenFrameDetectionThresholdMs`